 Ethics isn’t only the responsibility of the agency, though.
 Clients needs to be held accountable, especially governments who are meant to be acting in the interests of their citizens.
 A good test for agencies is to test whether their prospective clients are willing to accept criticism, says Sudhaman.
 If all they want to do is spin, misdirect or cover-up the conversation, then that is a red flag, he says.

-“It’s not like election campaigns in the west.
-You got to do all sorts of crazy shit.”
 In the era of fake news, however, the new ethical minefield has less to do with spotting red flags across the negotiating table than with flagging dangerous posts and tweets.
 In Kenya, the role of the US data firm Cambridge Analytica has come into sharp focus since the election season got underway in 2017.
 Hillary Clinton described the Kenya elections as a “project” of the American firm.

 Cambridge Analytica, which is owned by billionaire Robert Mercer, who backed Donald Trump’s 2016 campaign, mines both personal and online data in order to change audience behavior.
 Its use of psychometric profiles to predict users’ behaviors, political leanings or voting patterns has especially worried observers.
 Its tactics are credited with helping bring about both the Trump presidency and the Brexit vote.